rymiwe/weather-rails-app/README.md

   ```sh
   bundle exec rspec
   ```
 - **Coverage**: SimpleCov will generate a report in `coverage/`.
-The test suite achieves nearly 90% coverage, ensuring robust protection against regressions.
+The test suite achieves nearly 100% coverage, ensuring robust protection against regressions.
 - **Comprehensive Coverage**: Tests exist at all levels—unit, integration, and feature/system—covering services, helpers, controllers, and the full user experience.
 - **Test Isolation**: All external dependencies are mocked or injected.
 No real HTTP requests are made in tests.
 Geocoder is always stubbed.

+---

+*Note: This project initially adopted dependency injection and targeted mocking to address issues with Geocoder’s internal caching and HTTP adapter logic.
+The current approach aims for reliable, deterministic tests without relying on global HTTP stubs.*
 - **Feature/Request Specs**: Cover all user input edge cases, error handling, and UI feedback.

 ---